-Before you register at the Registration in National Childcare Register (LRK)
+Before you register at the LRK

-See what you need to arrange
+Find out what you need to arrange

 This checklist serves merely as a guideline.
 Several steps can be carried out at the same time.
 Consult your local municipality regarding the order of the steps.